-These are my elevator pitches for non-fiction books I consistently recommend
+These are my elevator pitches for non-fiction, non-programming books I consistently recommend

 This book will change how you think about thinking.
 It's an in depth explanation by a Nobel Prize winner about how people make decisions.
 After reading this book I spent the next month trying to convince everyone I knew to read it.
 It goes into a little too much depth in the first part, which is why many people don't finish it, but it's well worth it.
 Some of the examples have since been proven wrong by the replication crisis but overall it holds up.

 This book can be summed up by "Make a short list of things people commonly forget to do".
 Which sounds obvious but it's amazing how much resistance there was initially to this seemingly good idea when applied to surgery.
 The idea is simple but you won't really appreciate it until you read some of the anecdotes about how drastically it improved outcomes for surgeons and pilots.